Ibn Qutaybah

-Abū Muḥammad ʿAbd Allāh ibn Muslim ibn Qutayba al-Dīnawarī al-Marwazī better known simply as Ibn Qutaybah (ابن قتيبة; c.
-828 – 13 November 889 CE/213 – 15 Rajab 276 AH) was an Islamic scholar of Persian descent.
-He served as a judge during the Abbasid Caliphate, but was best known for his contributions to Arabic literature.
+Abū Muḥammad ʿAbd Allāh ibn Muslim ibn Qutayba al-Dīnawarī al-Marwazī (ابن قتيبة; c.
+828 – 13 November 889 CE/213 – 15 Rajab 276 AH), better known as Ibn Qutayba, was a Persian Islamic scholar.
+He served as a judge during the Abbasid Caliphate, but was prominent for his contributions to Arabic literature.
 He was an Athari theologian and polymath who wrote on diverse subjects, such as Qur'anic exegesis, hadith, theology, philosophy, law and jurisprudence, grammar, philology, history, astronomy, agriculture and botany.

 Biography

 His full name is Abū Muḥammad ʿAbdullāh b.
 Muslim ibn Qutaybah ad-Dīnawarī.
 He was born in Kufa in what is now Iraq.
 He was of Persian descent; his father was from Merv, Khorasan.
 Having studied tradition and philology he became qadi in Dinawar during the reign of Al-Mutawakkil, and afterwards a teacher in Baghdad.
 He was the first representative of the school of Baghdad philologists that succeeded the schools of Kufa and Basra.
 He was known as a vocal opponent of "gentile" or shu'ubi Islam, i.e. openness to non-Islamic wisdom and values.